docker/docs/engine/userguide/storagedriver/btrfs-driver.md

 ![](images/btfs_snapshots.jpg)

-Btfs allocates space to subvolumes and snapshots on demand from an underlying pool of storage.
+Btrfs allocates space to subvolumes and snapshots on demand from an underlying pool of storage.
 The unit of allocation is referred to as a *chunk*, and *chunks* are normally ~1GB in size.